NicklasRatay/VBA-Commons-Library/doc/FileManager.md

  - "."
  - ".\."

 This class makes use of `ThisWorkbook.Path` to get the current working directory or its parent directory.
-To use this class inside other applications like *Word* or *Access* every occurrence of `ThisWorkbook.Path` in this class has to be replaced accordingly (`CTRL + H`).
+To use this class inside other applications like *Word* or *Access* every occurrence of `ThisWorkbook.Path` in this class has to be replaced accordingly (`Ctrl + H`).
   - [FileManager](https://github.com/NicklasRatay/VBA-Library/tree/main/src/FileManager.cls)
 # Methods
  - [Copy](#copy)